Experience two weeks of first-class tennis, strawberries and cream, and good-natured queuing, at the Wimbledon Lawn Tennis Championships.

 Several thousand ground admission tickets are also available each day.
-These give you the chance to watch games from the No.2 Court standing enclosure and from unreserved seating and standing on the outside courts, and on the big screen at Henman Hill.
-Once ground capacity has been reached, queuers are admitted on a one-out, one-in basis.
+These give you the chance to watch games from unreserved seating and standing areas on Courts 3 to 19.
+Once ground capacity has been reached, people standing in the queue are admitted on a one-out, one-in basis.

 History of Wimbledon Lawn Tennis Championships

 The Lawn Tennis Championships at Wimbledon have developed from the first meeting in 1877, witnessed by a few spectators, to a highly professional tournament attracting an attendance of close to 500,000 people.
 Players from more than 60 nations compete in front of a crowd of millions worldwide, through the press, radio, internet and television.